Chapter 2: Fundamentals of Organic Structures

 For large organic molecules, however, it may not be so easy to simply call them polar or non-polar because part of a compound may be polar while another part may be nonpolar.
 Such polar or nonpolar parts of a compound are often described as hydrophilic or hydrophobic.

-• Hydrophilic (hydro, water; philic: loving or seeking) meaning it likes water, or is soluble in water.
+• Hydrophilic (hydro, water; philic: loving or seeking) means it likes water, or is soluble in water.

 • Hydrophobic (hydro, water; phobic: fearing or avoiding) meaning it does not like water, or is insoluble in water.